bio-raum/gabi/docs/output.md

 ![summary](../images/gabi_report_summary.png)

 Here, each sample is represented by one row, with the sample ID (as provided in the sample sheet), the overall status, best-guess taxon, followed by metrics about the assembly, the read coverage of the assembly as well as basic read metrics and finally results from contamination-related checks.
+Please note that contamination checks are going to work best on Illumina data, since the basic principle depends in one way or the other on read variants.
+Nanopore data may occasionally yield incorrect inferences and is deliberately paramterized to suppress noisy results (which may well be true contaminations at low levels).

 In this example, the sample is shown as "pass", which means that all relevant metrics are above or within pre-defined thresholds for this species.
 Notable, the Q30 quality of the Illumina reads used for assembly is highlighted in yellow, which means that it is of potential concern but not a reason for an outright failure of the sample.
 Basically, we consider Illumina reads with a Q30 fraction of less than 85% to be a sign of potential issues, based on years of experience using the technology.